PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 At the time of writing, [we are 37 people](../team), only 11 of whom are in Go To Market or Operations roles (and 6 of those 11 have at least some engineering in their background).

-We don't do outbound sales, our [marketing team](/handbook/small-teams/marketing) is very small, we only have one product manager, our [exec team](/handbook/small-teams/exec) only has 3 people.
-These things are all by design (and were possible because of our market - the majority of engineers generally want docs and to try something instead of demos and salespeople to deal with).
+We don't do outbound sales, our [marketing team](/handbook/small-teams/marketing) is very small, we only have one product manager, and our [exec team](/handbook/small-teams/exec) is only 3 people.
+These things are all by design.
+We're product-led because our ideal users, engineers, want to try something rather than sit on a call.

 ## 6. No meeting Tuesdays and Thursdays